80+ Must-Know Splunk Interview Questions & Answers For Beginners and Experienced in 2025

 Also Read: Applications of Big Data in Real World – A Complete Guide

-Direct Answer: Splunk’s clustering and replication features improve search and reporting by distributing data across multiple indexers.
+Splunk’s clustering and replication features enhance search and reporting performance by distributing data and search loads across multiple indexers and search heads.

 Also Read: Clustering in Machine Learning: 3 Types of Clustering Explained